-Postsecondary instructors, also known as professors, teach college-level courses and often conduct research in their specialty.
-They may work in tenure-track or adjunct positions at a community college, four-year college, or university.
-Many academic political science positions require a doctorate.
+Postsecondary instructors, also known as professors, teach college courses and conduct research in their field.
+They may work in tenured or adjunct positions at a community college, four-year college, or university.
+Tenured positions typically require a doctorate.

-Political science majors do not just pursue careers in government or politics; nor do they all become educators or analysts.
-The jobs for political science majors also include several other fields, which draw on the skills gained in a political science program.
-These unexpected careers include public relations, the media, and communications.
+Political science majors do not just pursue careers in government or politics, nor do they all become educators or analysts.
+Political science majors can pursue any career that draws on the skills gained in a political science program.
+These careers include public relations, media, and communications.

 - Freelance Writer

 Freelance writers work for print and online publications, for businesses, and for government organizations.
-They may provide content writing, write research reports, create white papers, or write other documents for their clients.
+They provide content writing, write research reports, create white papers, and write other documents for their clients.
 Freelance writers set their own schedule and often work from home.

 - Public Relations Director

 Public relations directors manage PR for a firm or business.
-They may conduct research, develop strategies, or build relationships to create a positive image for their company.
-A political science major brings communications and analytical abilities to the position.
+They conduct research, develop strategies, and build relationships to create a positive image for their company.
+Political science majors bring communications and analytical abilities to the position.

 - News Producer

-News producers work in the media to create finished newscasts, often playing a role in writing the script, organizing components of the broadcast, and developing story ideas.
-Political science majors bring a focus on current events, writing skills, and communication abilities to the newsroom.
+News producers create finished newscasts, often playing a role in writing the script, organizing components of the broadcast, and developing story ideas.
+Political science majors bring a focus on current events, government activity, and legal affairs to the newsroom.

 Reporters work for print, broadcast, and online media outlets, crafting stories for the public.
-They play a role in developing leads and interviewing authorities and witnesses.
+They develop leads and interview authorities and witnesses.
 Political science majors draw on their writing skills, their communication strengths, and their research abilities to succeed as a reporter.

 - Marketing Director